boxblinkracer/phpunuhi/README.md

 ### 4.4 Import Command

 You can import your translations **from a CSV file** or other supported exchange formats.
-This will automatically update the storage files (JSON, ...) that have been assigned to the imported translation set.
+This will automatically update the storage (JSON, ...) that has been assigned to the imported translation set.

 > It's recommended to use version control to verify changes, before approving them.